PolusAI/workflow-inference-compiler/docs/userguide.md

       message: Hello World
 ```

-Note that this is one key different between WIC and CWL.
+Note that this is one key difference between WIC and CWL.
 In CWL, all inputs must be given in a separate file.
 In WIC, inputs can be given inline and after compilation they will be automatically extracted into the separate file.